MichaelDrogalis/voluble/README.md

 #### Qualifier

 Qualifiers let you control how generators work.
 Right now there is only one qualifier: `sometimes`.
 Sometimes you want to generate data that matches another topic, but not always.
 This is useful if you're modeling a single topic who's key's represent mutability.
 Or maybe you want to model a stream/stream join. `sometimes` allows you to control the probability that Voluble will generate a matching value versus a brand new one.
-You'd use it roughly like the following: `genv.users.team.sometimes.matching` = `team.key.name`, `genv.users.team.sometimes.with` = '#{Team.name}'.
+You'd use it roughly like the following: `genv.users.team.sometimes.matching` = `team.key.name`, `genv.users.team.sometimes.with` = `'#{Team.name}'`.
 When you use `sometimes`, you need to specify both `matching` and `with`.
 By default there is now a `0.1` probability rate of matching, instead of `1`.
 You can control the probability to suit your circumstances (see the configuration section).

 #### Expressions